-Unlike other European countries, there is no legal drinking age in Greece if you are drinking in private.
-However, if you want to purchase alcohol and drink in public, you must be 18 years of age.
-That's the law, at least, although it isn't always strictly enforced.
+Unlike other European countries, there is no official legal drinking age in Greece if you are drinking in private (like a house).
+However, if you want to purchase alcohol and drink in public, you must be at least 18 years of age.
+While that is the law, it isn't always strictly enforced.

 Drinking and driving is illegal in Greece, as it is in the rest of the world.
 Winding, dark roads, unfamiliar cars, unexpected obstacles, and narrow lanes all lead to Greece having the highest road fatality rate in the European Union, whether you're drinking or not.
 It's as dangerous for Greeks as it is for tourists.

 Here's what to know about drinking alcohol while visiting Greece.

 Legal Limit for Drinking and Driving in Greece

-The legal limit is lower in Greece than in the United States or the United Kingdom.
-A blood alcohol content of just 0.05 percent (the equivalent of two drinks) will classify you as legally drunk, compared to 0.08 in the United States and England.
-If you're arrested for drunk driving in Greece, you need to pay the fine, which can be hundreds of Euros.
+The legal blood alcohol limit is lower in Greece than in the United States or the United Kingdom.
+A blood alcohol content of just 0.05 percent (the equivalent of two drinks) will classify you as legally drunk, compared to 0.08 percent in the United States and England.
+If you're arrested for drunk driving in Greece, you need to pay a fine, which can be hundreds of Euros.
 Even if you believe you can drive perfectly well while intoxicated, the equally drunk guy in the other car may not be so talented.

 What Is Ouzo?